 3. Front Wheel

-- Try and capture your bike frame and rear wheel together within your Gold Sold Secure Lock, whilst making sure you take up as much usable space of the lock as possible.
+- Try and capture your bike frame and rear wheel together within your Sold Secure Gold Rated lock or better, whilst making sure you take up as much usable space of the lock as possible.
 This is so that thieves aren’t able to fit tools around the lock in order to cut or break it.

 - One of the main criticisms of the D-lock is that with the right leverage inside the D, it can be forced open.
 That's why some of the best locks are smaller, making it harder to get leverage inside.

-- Keep your lock high and away from the ground, with the key lock facing downwards for that added difficulty.
+- Keep your lock high and away from the ground.
+If the key is facing downwards it makes it extra difficult to access.